Bogdanp/anom-py/docs/source/quickstart.rst

 When you |Query_run| a |Query| you get back an iterable |Resultset|
 object.
-These objects let you efficiently iterate over query results by fetching result data in batches.
-You may only iterate over a
+These objects let you efficiently iterate over query results by fetching data in batches.

-|Resultset| once.
+You may only iterate over a |Resultset| once.
+If you need to keep results around so you can iterate over them multiple times call :func:`list` on the resultset.

 Pagination
 ^^^^^^^^^^